lucchesi-sec/powershell-automation/docfx_project/articles/quick-reference.md

 # Quick Reference

-This quick reference guide provides essential commands, functions, and workflows for the PowerShell Enterprise Automation Platform.
+This quick reference guide provides essential commands, functions, and workflows for the PowerShell Automation Platform.
 Keep this handy for day-to-day operations.

 ## Essential Commands